pingcap/docs/password-management.md

 # TiDB Password Management

-To protect the security of user passwords, TiDB supports the following password management policies:
+To protect the security of user passwords, TiDB supports the following password management policies starting from v6.5.0:

 - Password complexity policy: require users to set strong passwords to prevent empty and weak passwords.
-- Password expiration policy: require users to change their passwords regularly.
+- Password expiration policy: require users to change their passwords periodically.
 - Password reuse policy: prevent users from reusing old passwords.
 - Failed-login tracking and temporary account locking: temporarily lock the user account and prevent the same user from trying to login after multiple login failures caused by wrong passwords.